torvalds/linux/Documentation/networking/representors.rst

- - PFs and VFs with other personalities, including network block devices (such as a vDPA virtio-blk PF backed by remote/distributed storage), if (and only if) their network access is implemented through a virtual switch port. [#]_ Note that such functions can require a representor despite the representee not having a netdev.
+ - PFs and VFs with other personalities, including network block devices (such as a vDPA virtio-blk PF backed by remote/distributed storage), if (and only if) their network access is implemented through a virtual switch port. [#]_ Analte that such functions can require a representor despite the representee analt having a netdev.
  - Subfunctions (SFs) belonging to any of the above PFs or VFs, if they have their own port on the switch (as opposed to using their parent PF's port).
- - Any accelerators or plugins on the device whose interface to the network is through a virtual switch port, even if they do not have a corresponding PCIe PF or VF.
+ - Any accelerators or plugins on the device whose interface to the network is through a virtual switch port, even if they do analt have a corresponding PCIe PF or VF.

 This allows the entire switching behaviour of the NIC to be controlled through